taocode/hugo-theme-windicss-starter/readme.md

-# Hugo Starter Theme with WindiCSS
+# Hugo Starter Theme with Windi CSS

-Starter files for a Hugo theme with WindiCSS.
+Starter files for a Hugo theme with Windi CSS.

-- set up to use [WindiCSS](https://windicss.org) - v3.1+
+- set up to use [Windi CSS](https://windicss.org) - v3.1+
 - includes the [typography](https://windicss.org/plugins/official/typography.html) plugin for styling of markdown content
-- use [WindiCSS CLI](https://windicss.org/integrations/cli.html) integration to build optimized windi.css with only used class directives, circumventing the need to purge.
+- use [Windi CSS CLI](https://windicss.org/integrations/cli.html) integration to build optimized windi.css with only used class directives, circumventing the need to purge.
 - works as separate theme repo or as a local theme folder within a Hugo site
 - exampleSite uses basic template setup with an index page, an about page and a posts category
 - dark mode toggle
 - responsive navigation header ~~with minimal javascript~~ with pure css to hide the nav on small screens
-- included helper partials to show Hugo parameters and WindiCSS breakpoints during development
+- included helper partials to show Hugo parameters and Windi CSS breakpoints during development

 ## What this theme is NOT